Glenn Roberts (cricketer)

 Glenn Martin Roberts (born 4 November 1973) is a former English cricketer who played for Derbyshire between 1996 and 2002.

 In the early part of Roberts' career, he played Second XI cricket for Essex, Worcestershire and Glamorgan.
 He signed in 1996 for Derbyshire, for whom he played at First-class level.

 After appearing in a debut match which more-or-less put Derbyshire out of the running for the 1996 County Championship title, despite making a half-century himself.
-He had the nickname, 'Mr Charisma'.